Latest News (5)

 Winter tax bills are due and payable December 1st through February 14th

-A 4% penalty is applied to all late summer bills
+On September 16 a 4% penalty is applied to unpaid summer bills

-A 3% penalty is applied to all winter tax bills
+On February15 a 3% penalty is applied to unpaid winter tax bills

-These penalties were established as a part of the City Charter and cannot be waived by City Employees.
+These penalties were established as a part of the City Charter and cannot be waived.
 Please call the Treasurer's office for the correct late payment amount.
 For more information about property taxes, click here.

 Let us send you the news!

 Have local news, alerts & events shipped right to your inbox or rss reader!